owensgroup/MVGpuBTree/README.md

 ![Multiversion B-Tree](/docs/vbtree-nobg.png)

-A GPU B-Tree that supports versioning (snapshots) and linearizable multipoint queries.
+A fully concurrent GPU B-Tree that supports versioning (snapshots) and linearizable multipoint queries.
+Using our data structure and the tools we provide, you can launch one (or more) kernels where inside each kernel, you concurrently perform queries (e.g., point or range queries) and mutations (e.g., insert or update).

 For more information, please check our PACT 2022 paper:

 [**A GPU Multiversion B-Tree**](https://dl.acm.org/doi/10.1145/3559009.3569681)<br>